 Gran Cenote is a very large cenote situated outside Tulum.
-It features a surreal collection of caves, caverns and an open-air cenote which is connected by wooden boardwalks that tourists and adventurers would find intriguing.
-Engulfed within lush greenery, Gran cenote attracts swimmers, divers, snorkelers, summer tourists and locals alike.
+It features a surreal collection of caves, caverns, and an open-air cenote which is connected by wooden boardwalks that tourists and adventurers would find intriguing.
+Engulfed within lush greenery, Gran Cenote attracts swimmers, divers, snorkelers, summer tourists, and locals alike.

 This cenote is very easy to swim and snorkel in and the caves offer spectacular views of light beams as they hit the water through cave openings.

-It is not unusual to see turtles and fishes swimming in the waters of this beautiful cenote.
+It is not unusual to see turtles and fish swimming in the waters of this beautiful cenote.
 Ensure to keep a distance and not scare the turtles and fishes away.
 There are a series of white-walled caves through which divers can explore the ancient rock formations.